Skip to main content

 Connection discovery: AI can identify relationships between concepts you might miss.

-Dynamic visualization: See your knowledge as an evolving graph that grows with your learning.
+Dynamic visualization: See your knowledge as an evolving map that grows with your learning.

-Atlas creates visual knowledge graphs from your study materials automatically.
+Atlas study notes workspace creates visual mind maps from your study materials automatically.
 Upload lecture notes, textbook chapters, or your own notes, and see how concepts connect.
 Ask questions about your materials and get answers that draw from everything you've added.

-This doesn't replace the learning that comes from creating maps yourself:but it augments it, helping you see connections faster and study more efficiently.
+This doesn't replace the learning that comes from creating maps yourself.
+But it augments it, helping you see connections faster and study more efficiently.
+Try it free and see your study materials come alive.

 Common Mind Mapping Mistakes